SpineEventEngine/base/README.md

 scripts which do whatever their `config` counterparts do and also copy `buildSrc` into the two included build directories.

-It is always recommended to run `./pull` instead of `./config/pull`.
+It is always recommended running `./pull` instead of `./config/pull`.

 [travis]: https://travis-ci.com/SpineEventEngine/base